czervenka/gap/README.md

 * cooperation of appengine and virtualenv,
 * single python way to add a path to sys.paths,

-then this barebone could be at least an inspiration.
+then this barebone could be at least an inspiration for you.

 How to use it.
 --